 In accordance with the Committee on Publication Ethics - COPE guidelines, we expect that "original wording taken directly from publications by other researchers should appear in quotation marks with the appropriate citations."
 This condition also applies to an author's own work.
 COPE has produced a discussion document on citation manipulation, with recommendations for best practice.

-During manuscript submission, the authors are required to disclose the nature of any competing and/or relevant financial interests, including those obtained through grant writing.
-A statement describing any financial conflicts of interest or lack thereof is published with each manuscript.
-During the submission process, the corresponding author must provide this statement on behalf of all authors of the manuscript.
+When submitting the revision, the corresponding author must provide the statement of conflict of interests on behalf of all authors of the manuscript.
 The statement should describe all potential sources of bias, including affiliations, funding sources, and financial or management relationships, that may constitute conflicts of interest.
-The statement will be published in the final article.
-If no conflict of interest is declared, the following statement will be published in the article: "The authors declare no competing financial interest."
+If no conflict of interest is declared, the following statement should be provided: "The authors declare no competing financial interest."

 If the manuscript has more than one author, all authors should be properly credited.
 During manuscript submission, the submitting author must provide contact information (full names, email address, institutional affiliation, mailing address and if available, Open Research and Contributor Identification - ORCID of each author) for all of the coauthors.
 The author who submits the manuscript for publication accepts the responsibility of notifying all coauthors that the manuscript is being submitted.
 The author should also declare that any person named as coauthor of the manuscript is aware of the fact and has freely provided consent to being so named.